Emergency home repairs you should never ignore.

 Step 2: Create an emergency fund for home repairs.

-Every month or with every paycheck, set aside a little bit of money that can be devoted to emergencies such as home repairs.
+Every month or with every paycheck, set aside a little bit of money that can be devoted to emergencies and home repairs.

 Step 3: Call your insurance agent to understand what will be covered in a crisis.